The Confidence of Crowds

 Above Red Line -1.2%

-Fair Value 6.3%
+Fair Value 6.4%

 Below Green Line 10.1%

-Subsequent 10-year returns, median compound annual real total returns, S&P, 1960-2023
+Subsequent 10-year returns, median compound annual real total returns, S&P, 1960-2024

 The red and green lines found on most of the Brock Value charts on this site indicate the normal range of the market.
-The dotted red line indicates 30% overpricing, while the dotted green line represents 20% underpricing.
+The red line indicates 30% overpricing, while the green line represents 20% underpricing.
 These guidelines serve as boundaries, beyond which valuation is extreme in one direction or the other.
-When the market (the yellow line) trades above the dotted red line, it is highly overpriced.
+When the market (the yellow line) trades above the red line, it is highly overpriced.
 When this happens, my analysis shows that returns over the following ten years tend to be negative.
-Conversely, when the market trades below the dotted green line, it is underpriced and returns over the next ten years will most likely be much higher than average.
+Conversely, when the market trades below the green line, it is underpriced and returns over the next ten years will most likely be much higher than average.